deskvox/deskvox/README.md

 This will generate a project files suitable for your platform, e.g. Visual Studio Solutions on Windows or a Makefile project on Unix.
-Edit CMakeCache.txt to specify custom paths to additional libraries, perform a Debug build, etc. Alternatively, use 'ccmake' or a CMake GUI instead of 'cmake'.
+Edit CMakeCache.txt to specify custom paths to additional libraries, perform a Debug build, etc. Alternatively, use `ccmake` or a CMake GUI instead of `cmake`.

 After CMake has generated the build files for your build system, proceed as required.